Kanchenjunga North Base Camp Trek-18 days

 • All (international and domestic) airport transfers on a tourist vehicle

-• Three-night accommodation in Kathmandu with breakfast included (twin share basis)
+• 3 Star hotel Accommodation in Kathmandu with breakfast

 • All standard meals (breakfast, lunch and dinner) during the trek